django-oscar/django-oscar-adyen/README.rst

   specific parts of the plugin,
 - Add deprecation note on `handle_payment_feedback` and add two separates methods to handle payment return case and payment notification case.
+- Add `allowedMethods` to the payment request form (unused by default).
+- Start a sphinx documentation for the project.

-This version is backward compatible with version 0.5.0
+This version is backward compatible with version 0.5.0.

+Note that plugin users need to implement method `get_allowed_methods` if they uses their own config class from the abstract config class.

 0.5.0 - released October 7th, 2015
 ----------------------------------